 2) Color Shades & Reflects

-The next factor in color selection is choosing the tone or hue you wish to achieve.
+The next factor in color selection is choosing the tone or hue you wish to achieveing.
 Selecting the proper tone is essential to achieving beautiful color results.
-This is indicated others numbers that follow the slash or decimal point.
+This is indicated by the other numbers that follow the slash or decimal point.
 Every hairdressing brand uses a slightly different scale (see picture below).
-But the principle of labeling is very similar.
-In general is that:
+But the principle of labelling is very similar.
+In general:

 - The first number after the slash

-- Refers primary tone - is the dominant hue within a color
+- Refers to the primary tone - which is the dominant hue within a color

-- The color shade will more visible in final hair color
+- The color shade will be more visible in the final hair color

 - The major tone also affects whether the resulting hair color will be warm or cold